 To see the shop’s site, see below, with new pieces added all the time!

 Heady Mix Quarterly Mix

-The Windrush Generation was an inspiring and needful theme for us at Heady Mix.
+The Windrush Generation was an inspiring and needful theme for us to curate a book subscription box at Heady Mix.
 Founder, Justina Cruickshank, admits that this was a difficult theme to curate for several reasons, with global and domestic events becoming pivotal in its development: the killings of Breonna Taylor and George Floyd and the sparking of the Black Lives Matter (BLM) movement in the US; over here in the UK, Brexit ground on, with the lives of 3 million UK based EU citizens suddenly stripped of their rights; and The Windrush Scandal continued too, with the handling of compensation not adequately and quickly forthcoming.
 All events, harmful and unavoidable; shattering a sense of belonging.
 Who could be next?

 As 2021 continues, it’s clear we still have to fight for BLM and racial equality, as injustice continues daily.
 For Windrush, we delved into the themes of the fragility of belonging, but we also spotlight the hope brought to the UK by the Windrush generation and their descendants who have contributed so much.
 The Windrush collection exhibits powerful and beautiful writing about the Caribbean and stories of its diaspora.
 As gift ideas for mum’s birthday go, this one packs a punch.

 Windrush sold out so is unfortunately no longer available.
 However, Heady Mix does have books by fantastic female Caribbean writers in its diverse bookstore.